gyanl/gyanl.github.io/_posts/2021-04-23-great-portfolios.md

 10. [Gavin Nelson](https://nelson.co/)<br>Just the basics done really well.

 11. [Yuma Naito](https://yumanaito.com/) <br>Yuma is a Graphic Designer and this website uses a Swiss Grid to show off some great work.

+12. [Vedant Jain](https://www.vedantja.in/)<br>Vedant’s website has some neat case studies and a grainy VCR background that I love.

 ## Blogs